Alexanderer159/Alexanderer159/README.md

 <h2 align="center">🫡Profile</h2>

-Full-Stack developer with knowledge in React, JavaScript, Python, HTML & CSS (I love CSS).
-CI/CD Oriented and focused on troubleshooting / continuous learning while in teamwork.
+Full-Stack developer with experience in JavaScript, React, Python and SQL.
+CI/CD oriented and focused on troubleshooting.
+Committed with continuous learning, teamwork and collaboration.

 I love creating eye-catching designs and funtional applications that address real-life issues!